-Commence second course by placing a standard block in the alternate direction with the proper closed-end as shown.
 For the Battered wall, place standard blocks to complete the course, ensuring the Batter Indicator points Forward.
-For the Vertical wall, ensure the Batter Indicator points Backward.
-Repeat until desired height is achieved & finish with coping blocks.
+For the Vertical wall, ensure the Batter Indicator points Forward.
+Repeat until desired height is achieved & finish coping off with a 45° mitre cut in the corner.